Nicholas027/Nicholas027/README.md

 I'm a FullStack Developer from Tucumán, Argentina.
 </div>
 <div>
 :telescope: I’m studying as a Software Development and Quality.
-:seedling: Exploring all news technologies and exploring for new learning.
+Exploring all news technologies and exploring for new learning and experiences.
-:book: Continuous Studying.
 </div>
 <h2>
 :hammer_and_wrench: Languages and Tools: